kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 # Working with Jupiter Notebook and Conda

 Opening jupyter notebook from inside a conda or venv virtual environment is be done by calling ```jupyter notebook``` from the command line.
-When it launches you’ll want to check that you receive the ‘kernel ready’ message and that it says Python 3 on the top right menu bar.
+When it launches we want to check that we receive the ‘kernel ready’ message and that it says Python 3 on the top right menu bar.

 {% raw %}
 <img src="http://nicholasjhana.github.io/assets/images/jupyter-kernel-ok.png" alt="" class="full">
 {% endraw %}

-If you find this isn’t happening, check that ipython is installed by calling the ```conda list -- v``` command.
+If we find this isn’t happening, check that ipython is installed by calling the ```conda list -- v``` command.
 This command will list all the current packages and their versions installed in the environment.

 {% raw %}
 <img src="http://nicholasjhana.github.io/assets/images/jupyter-kernel-stuck.png" alt="" class="full">
 {% endraw %}

-Sometimes when you open jupyter notebook you find that it doesn’t connect to the iPython kernel, or that a specific package won’t load despite it showing up when you call ```conda list -- v```.
+Sometimes when we open jupyter notebook we find that it doesn’t connect to the iPython kernel, or that a specific package won’t load despite it showing up when we call ```conda list -- v```.

-A quick workaround is to reset the iPython kernel your jupyter notebook is connecting to.
-This can be done by closing down the jupyter instance, and from inside the virtual environment calling the command:
+A quick workaround for this bug is to reset the iPython kernel that jupyter notebook is connecting to.
+This can be done by closing down the jupyter instance, and reset the iPython kernel from inside the virtual environment.

 ```shell
   python -m ipykernel install --user
 ```

-Once run, open jupyter notebook again and check you have a connection and that the package is now working.
+Once run, we can open jupyter notebook again and check we have a connection and that the package is now working.